 In some families tools are handed down as heirlooms, and have been lovingly used and preserved by many hands.
 These are tools that were ‘built to last’ and are as useful now as when they were first made.
 But if you’re not lucky enough to have a green-fingered heritage, or you’re a completely different size to your ancestors, then you may need to invest in new tools.

 It’s easy to be seduced by the cheap tools on offer in garden centres and gardening catalogues, as their descriptions make them sound perfect and they are within everyone’s budget.
 But their performance can be disappointing, and their lives short-lived.
 Plastic handles can fade and become brittle over time, and I know from experience that cheap trowels can be easily bent.
-After closely observing my purchasing habits during my early gardening years, Pete has developed a keen hatred for what he calls ‘garden tat’ – cheap, usually plastic or aluminium, tools and sundries that are not fit for purpose and rarely make it through even one growing season.
+I have developed a keen hatred for what he calls ‘garden tat’ – cheap, usually plastic or aluminium, tools and sundries that are not fit for purpose and rarely make it through even one growing season.
 My personal horror stories include an aluminium cold frame that literally kept unscrewing itself, and those plastic ‘garden pegs’ that bend when pushed into the soil.
 (Do yourself a favour and buy metal tent pegs from the outdoor shop instead – they’re cheaper and longer lasting.)

 If you want to have a lasting relationship with your tools then it pays to save up and buy high quality ones, where you can replace handles if necessary and where proper tool maintenance will keep them sharp and useful for many years to come.
 (If you’re buying secondhand then do be wary at car boot sales, where sadly some of the tools on offer may have been stolen from allotments.)
 New gardeners don’t need too many tools – a spade and fork if you’re digging, a good trowel and maybe a rake and a hoe.
 Tools with specialised uses come later, when you’ve mastered the basics.